jescacena/cs-netlify/_posts/2020-01-20-ReactJS---States.markdown

 );
 ```

-To implement this, *we need to add “state” to the Clock component*.
+To implement this, *we need to add "state" to the Clock component*.

 **State is similar to props, but it is private and fully controlled by the component.**